FantasticFreddy/WatsonWorkshop/README.md

 ## Lab 6 Optimization

-Optimization is great tool for make better decisions.
+Optimization is great tool for making better decisions.
 In this lab we are using CPLEX with Jupyter Notebooks

 ## Lab 7 Deep Learning